ADF exercises interoperability in major maritime exercise

 Now in its 25th iteration, the ADF has deployed three ships and diving personnel including HMA Ships Canberra, Ballarat and Warramunga, an amphibious landing force from 2nd Royal Australian Regiment and AP-3C Orion aircraft.

 About 45 surface ships, five submarines, more than 200 aircraft and more than 25,000 personnel will participate in US-led exercise in and around the Hawaiian Islands and Southern California from 30 June to 4 August.

 Chief of Joint Operations, Vice Admiral David Johnston, said the biennial exercise provided valuable training opportunities to validate ADF capabilities and enhance interoperability with international partners.

-“RIMPAC is the world’s largest maritime exercise and strengthens international maritime partnerships, enhances interoperability and improves the readiness of participating forces for a wide range of potential operations,” VADM Johnston said.
+“RIMPAC is the world’s largest maritime exercise and strengthens international maritime partnerships, enhances interoperability and improves the readiness of participating forces for a wide range of potential operations,” Vice Admiral Johnston said.

 “ADF personnel will exercise across a broad spectrum of scenarios from humanitarian assistance and disaster response to maritime security operations, sea control and complex war fighting.

 “Australia has participated in RIMPAC since the first exercise in 1971 and this time marks the first deployment of the Navy’s flagship HMAS Canberra and will also be the last time the Air Force’s AP-3C Orion aircraft will participate in the exercise.”

 Participating personnel and assets will conduct gunnery, missile, anti-submarine, and air-defence exercises, as well as maritime interdiction and vessel boardings, explosive ordnance disposal, diving and salvage operations, mine clearance operations and an amphibious landing.